Skip to content

 As the use of AI in development solutions becomes more prevalent, there is a risk of embedded bias in the design and end-use of tools generating inequitable outcomes across genders.

 USAID’s challenge aimed to source innovative approaches to prevent and respond to gender inequity in AI.
-This project, which is being run under Digital Frontiers, is meant to help decision-makers (such as designers, buyers, sellers, regulators, and users of AI technology) identify and address actual and potential gender biases in artificial AI tools.
+This project, which is being run under Digital Frontiers, sought to help decision-makers (such as designers, buyers, sellers, regulators, and users of AI technology) identify and address actual and potential gender biases in artificial AI tools.

 Our role